Caboolture - South

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Caboolture - South has 74 active public transport stops operating.
-These include a mix of train and bus services.
-A total of 59 individual routes service these stops, collectively providing 2,868 weekly passenger trips.
+These are a mix of train and bus stops serviced by 59 individual routes.
+Together, these routes provide 2,868 weekly passenger trips.

-Residents' accessibility to transport is rated as good, with an average distance of 352 meters to the nearest stop.
-Service frequency averages 409 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.
+Transport accessibility is rated as good, with residents typically located 352 meters from the nearest stop.
+Service frequency averages 409 trips per day across all routes, equating to approximately 38 weekly trips per stop.

 Frequently Asked Questions - Transport